Petty Crimes Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Petty Crimes is 78 minutes (1h 18m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Petty Crimes (2002) is 78 minutes (1h 18m).
+Directed by Michel Ferry, the film runs for 78 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 0.0/10, and global performance metrics, Petty Crimes is classified as a Upcoming Analysis.
+Analyzing the overall audience sentiment, verified rating of 10.0/10, and global performance metrics, Petty Crimes is classified as a SUPER HIT.
 It remains an essential part of the 2002 cinematic calendar.

 Frequently Asked Questions